 All patients with advanced CKD should be instructed about the need to control phosphorus levels.
 They should be instructed to take phosphate binders with each meal.

-CKD patients who are pregnant should be educated that pregnancy may worsen the CKD and how reduced kidney function can adversely effect pregnancy.
+CKD patients who are pregnant should be educated that pregnancy may worsen the CKD and how reduced kidney function can adversely affect pregnancy.

 CKD has a multitude of manifestations and is optimally managed by an interprofessional team of health care professionals who practice at a single location such as CKD clinic.
-These clinics focus on guideline driven kidney care, evaluate and treat complications, suggest patient lifestyle modifications, and provide adequate patient education regarding the various modalities of dialysis.
-Fishbane et al. compared a standard care model with a healthy transitions program where a nurse care manager works with a protocol-driven informatics system which provides daily reports with incomplete steps of the process for each patient.
+These clinics focus on guideline-driven kidney care, evaluate and treat complications, suggest patient lifestyle modifications, and provide adequate patient education regarding the various modalities of dialysis.
+Fishbane et al. compared a standard care model with a healthy transitions program where a nurse care manager works with a protocol-driven informatics system that provides daily reports with incomplete steps of the process for each patient.
 It showed a reduction in hospitalizations, increased use of AV fistulas, a decrease in emergent dialysis, and less use of catheters.
 Such models decrease the overall cost of health care with saving of billions of dollars.
-The multidisciplinary CKD clinics have access to a nutritionist who assesses the nutritional status of a patient and also formulates a meal plan.
-Similarly, a pharmacist performs a medication check and screens for nephrotoxic medications and adjusts the non-nephrotoxic medications to the patient’s renal function.
-A vascular access nurse also evaluates appropriate patients.
-Finally, renal transplantation information is provided to eligible patients.

 |||Chapter 1: Definition and classification of CKD.
 Kidney international supplements.
 2013 Jan [PubMed PMID: 25018975]|